 Exploring or working on next

-Continuously modernising our website technologies and frameworks (for example GOV.UK Frontend)
+Continuously modernising our website technologies and frameworks (for example, GOV.UK Frontend)

 Reviewing the implementation of a booking platform